 - Erb Institute for Global Sustainable Enterprise

-These U-M units along with representatives from the Office of Governor Rick Snyder, the Department of Environmental Quality, the Michigan Oil and Gas Association, the Michigan Environmental Council, and the Tip of the Mitt Watershed Council form a steering committee to guide the initiative.
-Work started in the fall of 2012 with the formation of the following seven technical report teams:
+In addition, representatives from the Office of Governor Rick Snyder, the Department of Environmental Quality, the Michigan Oil and Gas Association, the Michigan Department of Natural Resources, the Michigan Environmental Council, and the Tip of the Mitt Watershed Council form an advisory committee to provide input to the project.

 If you would like to submit a general comment on this project or your contact information in order to receive announcements regarding the project and future meetings, please use the link to the form below.